ynishi/yugo-docs/getting-started.md

 You can also run AI features directly using API calls.
 Here's how:

+1. **API Token for the Demo Service:**
-1. First, you need an API token.
-For this demo, use the following token:
+   If you're using the pre-configured demo service, use the following token:
    ```
    yugo_demo_token_123456789
    ```
-   Note: In a real-world scenario, you would generate this token in the "Tokens" section of the menu.
+   This token is pre-generated for demonstration purposes.

+2. **API Token for Your Own Services:**
+   When you create a new service, you'll need to generate a unique API token for that service.
+Here's how:

+   a.
+Navigate to the Service Console.
+   b.
+Click Pencil Button left of Service name.
+   c.
+Click "Create API Token" bottom of modal.
+   d.
+Give your token a descriptive name (e.g., "ProductionAPI" or "TestEnvironment").
+   e.
+Click "Create".
+   f.
+Copy and securely store the generated token.
+Note: You won't be able to see this token again, so make sure to copy it immediately.

+Each service requires its own unique token for API access and feature integration.

+When using the API or integrating features, always use the token associated with the specific service you're working on.

-2. To run an AI feature via API, use a curl command like this:
+3. To run an AI feature via API, use a curl command like this:

    ```bash
    curl -X POST "https://yugo-api-demo.shuttleapp.rs/features/{feature_id}/run" \